Here’s how we’re helping our clients invest in their communities, for the present and the future

-Winnipeg Metro Region
+Winnipeg Metropolitan Region

 Winnipeg Metro Region (WMR) has been working on Plan20-50, which is a long-term regional growth and servicing plan.
 This plan focuses on a 30-year window of collaboration toward a shared vision and long-term goal.

 We’ve been working with WMR to establish a strong regional plan to protect water resources, while recognizing climate change patterns and their effects on resource assets.
 Plan20-50 works to facilitate economic competitiveness and growth while protecting land and water.

 “With their forward-thinking expertise in watershed modelling, geospatial analysis, and computation, Strategic Systems Engineering has created an innovative solution for understanding climate-based risk in our region.
 Strategic’s ability to communicate science and engineering concepts in plain-language has allowed us to participate fully in the development process, providing us confidence in the quality and impact of Strategic’s work.”

 The RM of Hanover, in partnership with the Seine Rat River Roseau Watershed District (SRRWD), is working on a flood and drought adaptation plan for sustainable water management covering the sub-watershed affecting the RM of Hanover that will identify a distributed water retention system based on natural infrastructure design.

 The purpose of the project is to develop and demonstrate the business case for large scale investment in natural infrastructure on the agricultural landscape as a key adaptation to the elevated climate risk of both flood and drought, using leading-edge geospatial and hydrological analysis.
 This acts to provide valuable information for provincial and municipal governments prioritize and invest in green infrastructure that provides an attractive ROI.